Voulu-2k6/blitzType/README.txt

     -Settings to choose which punctuation/digit characters to use, as well as their frequency.

-Known bugs, by file:
+Known bugs/tweaks, by file:

     exam.js:
         Timer starts on exam load, not on first character clicked. double letters mess up keystrokes
         getNewLine and preferences.words aren't aligned
         additional space before enter on endless

-settings.js
-    targeted key selection is not user-friendly
+        endless key selection is delayed one line. make endless one line
-    punctuation lacks em dashes and en dashes nothing to show how far the slider is before setting value

     stats.js
         Spacebar on problemkeys is invisible
         Spacebar doesn't highlight on problem, nor does Enter

+UI fixes:

+    settings.js
+        targeted key selection is not user-friendly
+        nothing to show how far the slider is before setting value

+    exam.js
+        enter key should read as such

+    CSS
+        Animating line movement in endless

+Iplementing features:

+    Settings: store and show which are selected between loads.
+    Settings: punctuation lacks em dashes and en dashes
+    Exam: reset/pause endless